vapory-legacy/web3.js/docs/web3-shh.rst

 The ``web3-shh`` package allows you to interact with an the whisper protocol for broadcasting.
-For more see `Whisper  Overview <https://github.com/ethereum/go-ethereum/wiki/Whisper>`_.
+For more see `Whisper  Overview <https://github.com/vaporyco/go-vapory/wiki/Whisper>`_.

 .. code-block:: javascript

     var Shh = require('web3-shh');

-    // "Shh.providers.givenProvider" will be set if in an Ethereum supported browser. var shh = new Shh(Shh.givenProvider || 'ws://some.local-or-remote.node:8546');
+    // "Shh.providers.givenProvider" will be set if in an Vapory supported browser. var shh = new Shh(Shh.givenProvider || 'ws://some.local-or-remote.node:8546');